vg-json-data/sm-json-data/logicalRequirements.md

   * _steepDownTiles:_ Indicates how many tiles steeply slope downwards (like in Landing Site).
   * _startingDownTiles:_  Indicates how many tiles slope downwards at the expected start of the running space.
 A stutter can't be executed on those tiles.
 * _openEnd:_ Any runway that is used to gain momentum has two ends.
 An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
 Since those offer a bit more room, this property indicates the number of open ends that are available for charging (between 0 and 2).
-* _shinesparkFrames:_ Indicates how many frames the shinespark that will be used lasts.
-This can be 0 in cases where only the blue suit is needed.
-During a shinespark, Samus is damaged by 1 every frame, and being able to spend that health is part of of being able to fulfill a `canShineCharge` object.
-* _excessShinesparkFrames:_ Indicates how far beyond a breakable wall or ledge a shinespark will travel, in terms of frames.
-This enables shinesparking at a lower health value but will still cost the full `shinesparkFrames` value if that health can be paid.

 __Example:__
 ```json